-For the first quarter of 2018, the gross profit increase was primarily driven by increased merchandise margin dollars related to higher net sales in Greater China and additional stores opened by our partners, partially offset by higher occupancy expenses due to investments in store real estate in Greater China and the U.K.
+For the second quarter of 2018, the gross profit increase was driven by increased merchandise margin dollars related to higher net sales in Greater China and additional stores opened by our partners, partially offset by higher occupancy expenses due to investments in store real estate in Greater China and the U.K.

-The gross profit rate decrease was driven by an increase in occupancy expenses due to the investments in store real estate.
+The gross profit rate decrease was primarily driven by an increase in occupancy expenses due to the investments in store real estate and a decline in the merchandise margin rate at Victoria's Secret U.K. due to increased promotional activity.